 |

-• Brokerage accounts with the U.S. division of Vanguard can only be opened by U.S. citizens and resident aliens.
+• Brokerage accounts with the U.S. division of Vanguard can only be opened by U.S. citizens and legal permanent residents with a U.S. mailing address.

 • A U.S. Social Security Number is required to open a U.S.-based Vanguard account.